thisisthekap/AppStoreConnectNet/generated/docs/AppStoreVersionExperimentTreatmentsApi.md

             var apiInstance = new AppStoreVersionExperimentTreatmentsApi(httpClient, config, httpClientHandler);
             var id = "id_example";  // string | the id of the requested resource
             var filterLocale = new List<string>?(); // List<string>? | filter by attribute 'locale' (optional)
-            var fieldsAppScreenshotSets = new List<string>?(); // List<string>? | the fields to include for returned resources of type appScreenshotSets (optional) var fieldsAppStoreVersionExperimentTreatments = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionExperimentTreatments (optional) var fieldsAppStoreVersionExperimentTreatmentLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionExperimentTreatmentLocalizations (optional) var fieldsAppPreviewSets = new List<string>?(); // List<string>? | the fields to include for returned resources of type appPreviewSets (optional) var limit = 56;  // int? | maximum resources per page (optional) var limitAppScreenshotSets = 56;  // int? | maximum number of related appScreenshotSets returned (when they are included) (optional) var limitAppPreviewSets = 56;  // int? | maximum number of related appPreviewSets returned (when they are included) (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional)
+            var fieldsAppStoreVersionExperimentTreatmentLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionExperimentTreatmentLocalizations (optional) var fieldsAppStoreVersionExperimentTreatments = new List<string>?(); // List<string>? | the fields to include for returned resources of type appStoreVersionExperimentTreatments (optional) var fieldsAppScreenshotSets = new List<string>?(); // List<string>? | the fields to include for returned resources of type appScreenshotSets (optional) var fieldsAppPreviewSets = new List<string>?(); // List<string>? | the fields to include for returned resources of type appPreviewSets (optional) var limit = 56;  // int? | maximum resources per page (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional) var limitAppScreenshotSets = 56;  // int? | maximum number of related appScreenshotSets returned (when they are included) (optional) var limitAppPreviewSets = 56;  // int? | maximum number of related appPreviewSets returned (when they are included) (optional)

             try
             {
-                AppStoreVersionExperimentTreatmentLocalizationsResponse result = apiInstance.AppStoreVersionExperimentTreatmentsAppStoreVersionExperimentTreatmentLocalizationsGetToManyRelated(id, filterLocale, fieldsAppScreenshotSets, fieldsAppStoreVersionExperimentTreatments, fieldsAppStoreVersionExperimentTreatmentLocalizations, fieldsAppPreviewSets, limit, limitAppScreenshotSets, limitAppPreviewSets, include);
+                AppStoreVersionExperimentTreatmentLocalizationsResponse result = apiInstance.AppStoreVersionExperimentTreatmentsAppStoreVersionExperimentTreatmentLocalizationsGetToManyRelated(id, filterLocale, fieldsAppStoreVersionExperimentTreatmentLocalizations, fieldsAppStoreVersionExperimentTreatments, fieldsAppScreenshotSets, fieldsAppPreviewSets, limit, include, limitAppScreenshotSets, limitAppPreviewSets);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)